Introduction to quantum groups: 4d. Brauer theorems

-As a second application of the above results, let us study now in detail the quantum groups $O_N^+,U_N^+$.
-In order to get started, let us get back to the operators $R,R^*$, discussed in the beginning of this section.
+As a second application of Tannakian duality, let us study now the representation theory of $O_N^+,U_N^+$.
+In order to get started, let us get back to the operators $R,R^*$, from the beginning of this chapter.
 We know that these two operators must be present in any Tannakian category, and in what concerns $U_N^+$, which is the biggest $N\times N$ compact quantum group, a converse of this fact holds, by contravariant functoriality, as follows:

 \begin{proposition} The tensor category $<R,R^*>$ generated by the operators

 produces via Tannakian duality the algebra $C(U_N^+)$. \end{proposition}